Seattle Restaurants (and Bars) with Covered, Heated, and Tented Patios

 The lake-facing stalwart has tricked out its outdoor dining with tents and heaters.

-Leschi’s most versatile hangout has tented its newly minted parklet on Lake Washington Boulevard, and it’s open from lunch through happy hour into dinner.
-Heaters reportedly get installed next week.
+Leschi’s most versatile hangout has a tented streatery along Lake Washington Boulevard that's open from lunch through happy hour into dinner.

-The newest outpost of HTCAW turned a triangular plaza out front into a pair of sturdy corrugated structures, open on one side and impervious to wind and rain.
+The newest outpost of HTCAW turned a triangular plaza out front into a pair of sturdy corrugated structures, each one heated and able to be reserved.

 One of the town’s best restaurants now serves its Basque cuisine in cozy makeshift breezeway tucked next to the restaurant, with a roof, a couple two-tops, and plenty of heaters.

 Two covered and heated patios shelter wine drinkers (and their kids) from the elements.
-In colder months, clear sheeting turns the wine bar's popular patio into "the greenhouse," while a new space in the back garden (yes, they call it "the winegarden") debuted in mid October.
+Clear sheeting has turned the wine bar's popular patio into "the greenhouse," while a back garden space (yes, they call it "the winegarden") is also busy on weekends.

 The longstanding hangout's walled-in garden is tented up, heated, and ready to roll with classic breakfasts and lunchtime salads.

-Ethan Stowell’s steak bistro has shrouded its patio in a big tent, plus a few curbside tables have individual tenting.
+Ethan Stowell’s steak bistro has a roomy patio shelter, plus another one that protects a few individual curbside tables.
 Reserve patio seats online.

 The historic tavern definitely got with the times; cabana-esque structures shelter each table in the ample rear garden, where heaters dangle over each table and online ordering makes it even easier to summon nachos, burgers, or Moscow mules to your seat.

-Sturdily roofed yet open air, the newly constructed structure outside the German beer bar on Greenwood Avenue supplies plenty of alpine vibes.
+A sturdily roofed yet open air structure outside the German beer bar on Greenwood Avenue supplies plenty of alpine vibes.